robachkaya/LrnXPAnaToolbox/README.rst

 chatbot (is mainly computed from the trackings file) is usefull to manipulate the data, you can implement new function in order to get new variables.

-* create_marks() returns a dataframe with 3 columns the student, the question and the mark.
+* marks_table() returns a dataframe with 3 columns the student, the question and the mark.
 This mark used to represent the learning achieved by the student with the exercise.
 More the mark has a high value, more the question is useful for the learning of the student.
 One of the tenets of this function is that : making mistakes is useful.
 This function is useful to create the marks dataframe, needed to compute the LrnXPAnaToolbox.recommender.recommender.argorithm() function later.
 The only parameter for this function is the name of the pickle file of data (you can get one pickle like this one with LrnXPAnaToolbox.transform_data()).